bcgov/aqwarnings_shiny/instructions.md

 2. Complete the fields, following the prompts in the application:
     - Select your name from the author dropdown
     - Confirm or edit the length of time wildfire smoke expected to last
-    - Confirm of select the date for next update
+    - Confirm or select the date for next update
-    - Add a custom smoke outlook message
+    - Add a custom smoke outlook message (optional)

 3. Select the impacted regions on the map:
     - Hover over regions with your cursor to see their names
-    - Click to select a region, once selected the region will be highlighted yellow
+    - Click to select/de-select a region, once selected the region will be highlighted yellow.
+If needed, you can de-select all the regions on the map using the "Reset Map" button above the map.
+    - Several layers can be overlaid on the map using the check-boxes in the legend in the upper right corner of the map window.
+These layers can be useful when informing your decision (for example, to see extent of smoke impact)

+4. [NEEDS REVISION] Select or create a description summarizing what areas of the province will be included in the Warning.
+This is useful when large areas are under Warning (for example, "Several regions in the Southern and Central Interior").
+You can type in a description or pick one from the drop-down menu.

-4. Select "Go!" to generate the air quality warning:
+5. Select "Go!" to generate the Air Quality Warning:
     - It may take some time to generate, you will see pop-up toasts in the lower right sidebar once it has finished

-5. Select "Download Files":
+6. Select "Download Files":
     - A system dialog box will open to ask where you want to save a compressed ZIP archive
     - Select the location and press "Save"
     - At this stage you may want to open the archive and review the Air Quality Warning PDF to ensure the meteorologist, region, and smoke outlook message are correct

 ## Publish warnings (via GitHub, Air Quality Subscription Service (AQSS), and Social Media)